Wakanda1519/PHP-SteamAuthLite/README.md

 URL for request `/SteamAuthLite/Auth.php?success_url=${successUrl}&failure_url=${failureUrl}`, where `success_url` redirect after successful authorization and `failure_url` after unsuccessful.
 After successful authorization, the library creates a session that stores the user's SteamID

 ## Example of implementation
 The `index.php` file contains a page where, when you click on the button, a new window opens on top of the browser with authorization via Steam, after successful authorization, the window sends the SteamID to the parent page, closing.
-After that, the page reloads and removes the SteamID from the session
+After this, the page reloads and saves the SteamID in the session